KolbyML/trin/bin/portal-bridge/README.md

 - `"--mode latest"`: follow the head of the chain and gossip latest blocks
 - `"--mode test:/path/to/test_data.json"`: gossip content keys & values found in test file.

-#### State Subnetwork

-- `"--mode single:r50-100"`: backfill, gossips state diffs for blocks in #50-#100 range (inclusive)
-- `"--mode snapshot:1000000"`: gossips a state snapshot at the respective block, in this example the state snapshot at block 1,000,000 will be gossiped.
-This mode is only used for the State Network.

 ### Subnetwork configuration

 You can specify the `--portal-subnetwork` flag for which network to run the bridge for